Tired of stagnation and slow, hard-earned progress?

 Likewise, exercises such as barbell rowing, dips and chin-ups can also be implemented.
 Isolation exercises are almost never used.

 In addition, basic exercises have a positive effect on the heart muscle and thus strengthen the cardiovascular system.

-In general, the 5×5 training system for beginners, advanced and professionals is done on 3 days per week for 6-9 weeks.
+In general, the 5×5 training system for beginners, advanced and professionals is practiced on 3 days per week for 6-9 weeks.

-This way we ensure to keep a day off between workouts, and furthermore, the rhythm of Monday, Wednesday and Friday leave you some latitude on weekend.
+This way we ensure to keep a day off between workouts, and furthermore, the rhythm of Monday, Wednesday and Friday leaves some latitude to shape the weekend as you like.

 If done with the proper range of motion and clean execution, the muscles get fully stimulated without overloading the body too much.

 The selection of the actual weight varies according to your individual training condition and level.

 The 5×5 training for advanced athletes stands out due to heavier weights in all exercises.

 As you may have already imagined, such a heavy training with basic exercises requires a lot from the central nervous system.